UM-KerstenLab4009/Moroidin-Transcriptomics/README.md

 cat *fa
 sed -i 's/len.*]/ /g' *.fa
 ```
-2. Sequenceserver search and search-hit.fasta download
+**2. Sequenceserver search and search-hit.fasta download**

-For large-scale search of BURP domain transcripts, 100 de novo transcriptomes were combined into databases and searched via tblastn (v2.16.0+) for homologs of Sali3-2 as a BURP-domain-containing protein query (GenBank ID AAB66369) on Sequenceserver (v3.1.0) with the following BLAST parameters: evalue 1e-05, matrix BLOSUM62, gap-open 11, gap-extend 1, filter L, max, max_target_seqs 5000. tblastn hits from all databases were combined into a fasta-file.
+- For large-scale search of BURP domain transcripts, 100 de novo transcriptomes were combined into databases and searched via tblastn (v2.16.0+) for homologs of Sali3-2 as a BURP-domain-containing protein query (GenBank ID AAB66369) on Sequenceserver (v3.1.0) with the following BLAST parameters: evalue 1e-05, matrix BLOSUM62, gap-open 11, gap-extend 1, filter L, max, max_target_seqs 5000. tblastn hits from all databases were combined into a fasta-file.
 ```
 >AAB66369.1 Sali3-2 [Glycine max]
 MEFRCSVISFTILFSLALAGESHVHASLPEEDYWEAVWPNTPIPTALRDVLKPLPAGVEIDQLPKQIDDT